 Jo Dorchester’s inspiring generosity was instrumental in the vision for the Juno Orchestra.
 Though unassuming and gentle, Jo’s passion for learning – about the cello, yes, but all aspects of music – was heroic.
 The title Juno Orchestra honors Jo’s name (her name among friends), balances against the male-dominated heavens, recalls the nearly obsolete definition of ‘dear one’, and hearkens toward the explorations of NASA’s Juno expedition to Jupiter and beyond.

-The dream of forging the opportunity for a professional chamber orchestra to work is now a reality.
+The dream of forging the opportunity for a professional chamber orchestra to work has become a reality.
 The Juno Orchestra Project celebrates the Brattleboro area’s rich musical history as well as amazing assets and, for a time, explore captivating music.
 The generosity of two wonderful women has opened the path ahead and Juno will celebrate their love of music and community.